HyeonjunSim/pi-top-battery-status/battery_problems.md

 The following procedure can be used to analyze and solve battery problems using pi-topOS or Raspbian Jessie, and with or without having pi-top-battery-status installed.
-Typical problems are no charging, no power without the mains connected, or "fetching..." continously dispayed in pi-toOS.
+Typical problems are no charging, no power without the mains connected, or "fetching..." continuously displayed in pi-topOS.

 **Step 1: Does i2c work?**